-Understanding the differences between comparative versus contributory negligence is important, as it’s fundamental to proving your personal injury claim.
+Understanding the differences between comparative versus contributory negligence is important, as it’s fundamental to proving your personal injury claim and securing maximum compensation for your injuries.

 Only a handful of states still follow the rule of contributory negligence, which is rather harsh.

 Please don’t hesitate to contact us today for assistance with your personal injury case.
-We offer free case evaluations.
+We offer free case evaluations and work on a contingency fee basis, no win no fee, so you can afford quality legal representation without upfront costs.

 “This is a team that truly has heart and will take care of you, whether it’s a simple consultation or if your case goes all the way through to settlement…”